ImperialCollegeLondon/gdsims/docs/usage.rst

 - ``LocalData.txt``
 - ``Totals.txt``

 for each run of the set.
-Optional Python scripts are provided in the ``test`` directory for default visualisation options and running tests.
+A companion plotting library is provided in the ``plot`` directory with default visualisation options.
+Scripts for running tests are provided in the ``test`` directory.

 More information on output files can be found in the User Guide :doc:`user_guide/output` page.